softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 To get started developing with Java, you need to install the Java Developer Kit (JDK) and the IntelliJ integrated development environment (IDE).
 The easiest way to do this is to follow the instructions for installing the IntelliJ IDE and then using IntelliJ to install the version of the JDK that you want to use.

-[IntelliJ Installation Instructions](https://www.jetbrains.com/help/idea/installation-guide.html) - After clicking the link, scroll down to `Standalone installation`, picking your operating system, and clicking on the download link.
-After downloading IntelliJ IDEA, you will be able to code with some advanced features until the 30 day free trial ends.
-If you want to keep the advanced features, you can provide your BYU credentials to get them for free, though they are not required for this class if you do not want to subscribe to get these features.
+[IntelliJ Installation Instructions](https://www.jetbrains.com/help/idea/installation-guide.html) - Make sure you choose the free Community Edition.
+Do this by selecting the `Standalone installation`, picking your operating system, clicking on the download link, and then scrolling down to the `Community Edition` option.
+You can install the `Ultimate Edition`, but you will have to provide your BYU credentials in order to enable free usage.

 After you have installed IntelliJ take some time to get familiar with the environment.
 Create a new project and, if you don't already have a JDK downloaded, download the latest version as part of creating the project.
 Additionally, if you select the `Add sample code` option it will create a simple `hello world` application for you.